Public ‘suspicion’ of Irish banks remains as staff see improvements

 Scandal

-The main negative culture traits highlighted by bankers included concerns that their organisations are bureaucratic, hierarchical and that staff are working long hours.
+The main negative culture traits highlighted by bank staff included concerns that their organisations are bureaucratic, hierarchical and that staff are working long hours.

 Similarly, only 57 per cent of Irish bank staff say they are proud to work in their company, 16 points below the global average.